 of clients on projects varying widely in scale and circumstance.

 Having grown up in Germany in a family of Architects, Helena came to the US in 1980 to pursue graduate studies.
 She holds a Bachelor in Architecture from the RwtH in Aachen, Germany, as well as a Masters in Architecture from the University of Pennsylvania.
 She is licensed in the US as well as in Germany.
 Helena has traveled extensively throughout Europe, the Americas, North, East and South Africa, Asia as well as the Middle East.
 She is well versed in the principles of Bau-Biology, Feng-Shui and LEED rated design.
-She is a consultant to townships, historical commissions, business and AIA mentoring groups, and has served as a visiting critic at the University of Pennsylvania, a contributor at Human Spaces, and is a steering committee member for the Biophilic Cities Network.
+She is a consultant to townships, historical commissions, business and AIA mentoring groups, has served as a visiting critic at the University of Pennsylvania, a contributor at Human Spaces, and is a steering committee member for the Biophilic Cities Network.
 Helena is a guest lecturer at various universities on the connection between architecture and health.
 She works with selected graduate students on thesis projects in biophilic sustainable design.